laobaixing/Data_Science_Pipeline/README.md

 - Upload the LSTM code for Luigi

 To do:
-- Feature to be added 1
+- Add more model evaluation methods
 - Feature to be added 2